 \section{Abstract}

 [1]{ \textbf{#1} }

 As large language models (LLMs) process increasing context windows, the memory usage of KV cache has become a critical bottleneck during inference.
-The mainstream KV compression methods, including KV pruning and KV quantization, primarily focus on either token or precision dimension and seldom explore the efficiency of their combination.
+The mainstream KV compression methods, including KV pruning and KV quantization, primarily focus on either token or precision dimension separately.
+However, these works leaving the trade-off between these two orthogonal dimensions largely under-explored.
 In this paper, we comprehensively investigate the token-precision trade-off in KV cache compression.
-Experiments demonstrate that storing more tokens in the KV cache with lower precision, i.e., quantized pruning, can significantly enhance the long-context performance of LLMs.
-Furthermore, in-depth analysis regarding token-precision trade-off from a series of key aspects exhibit that, quantized pruning achieves substantial improvements in retrieval-related tasks and consistently performs well across varying input lengths.
-Moreover, quantized pruning demonstrates notable stability across different KV pruning methods, quantization strategies, and model scales.
-These findings provide valuable insights into the token-precision trade-off in KV cache compression.
-We plan to release our code in the near future.
+Experiments demonstrate that storing more tokens in the KV cache with lower precision, a strategy we term \textbf{quantized pruning}, can significantly enhance the long-context performance of LLMs.
+In-depth analysis of the token-precision trade-off across key aspects demonstrates that, quantized pruning achieves substantial improvements in retrieval-related tasks and consistently performs well across varying input lengths.
+Furthermore, quantized pruning demonstrates notable stability and effectiveness across different KV pruning methods, quantization strategies, and model scales.
+These findings offer valuable insights into optimizing KV cache compression through balanced token-precision trade-off strategies.
+Our code is available at \href{https://github.com/zhzihao/QPruningKV}{https://github.com/zhzihao/QPruningKV}.